laurensvreekamp/lobe-python-imagesfromfolder/README.md

 # used for copying images to the designated predicted label-folders
 	import shutil

-# this is the folder you have to create, where your testset images go
-# you can change 'imgs' to any name you desire
+# this is the folder you have to create, where your testset images go you can change 'imgs' to any name you desire
 	path1 = "imgs"

 # to sort the files into their label-destination folders
 	def copyFilesToDestLabelFolders(sourceFile, destination):
 	    # Copy file to another directory
 	    newPath = shutil.copy(sourceFile, destination)
 	    print("Path of copied file : ", newPath)

 # define the name of the directory to be created
 	def makeLabelDirs(whichLabel):
 	    print("whichLabel: " + whichLabel)
 	    realLabel = whichLabel.strip()
 	    try:
 		os.mkdir(realLabel)
 	    except OSError:
 		print ("Creation of the directory %s failed" % realLabel)
 	    else:
 		print ("Successfully created the directory %s " % realLabel)

-# Every Lobe-project generates a 'labels.txt' file
-# You can read the txt file and create folders corresponding to the labelnames in that txt-file
+# Every Lobe-project generates a 'labels.txt' file.
+You can read the txt file and create folders corresponding to the labelnames in that txt-file
 	def sortImagesToLabeledFolder():
 	    lines = []
 	    labelnames = []
 	    with open('labels.txt', encoding='utf8') as l:
 		lines = l.readlines()

 	    count = 0
 	    for line in lines:
 		count += 1
 		#print(f'line {count}: {line}')
 		labelnames.append(line)
 		makeLabelDirs(line)

 	sortImagesToLabeledFolder()